 Gain on Sale of Businesses We recognized a pre-tax gain of \$697 million on the sale of the Patient Care, Deep Vein Thrombosis, and Nutritional Insufficiency businesses during fiscal year 2018.
-No businesses were sold during fiscal year 2017.
+There were no sales of businesses during fiscal year 2019.